clarkevansteenderen/CBC_Tutorials/Tutorial_4/Tut4_SSR.md

 ![](FigsTut4/unnamed-chunk-9-1.png)<!-- -->

-In this table, columns represent the predefined population groups that you assigned to samples, and the rows represent the cluster that the DAPC algorithm assigned the sample to.
+In this table, columns represent the predefined population groups that you assigned to samples, and the rows represent the cluster that the DAPC algorithm placed the samples in.

 ## STRUCTURE-like “compoplots” <a name = "compoplots"></a>